-Creating virtual reality with photogrammetry
+Creating virtual reality with photogrammetry and 3Dpro

-We consider the 3D digitization of a historic building using photogrammetry.
 The models are to be used for as-built documentation, validation of restoration work, detailed photorealistic renderings, and web visualization of the building.

 Acquiring images is the first step.
 You need to make sure that coverage of pictures is at least 80%, while choosing the appropriate angle of the camera.
 In our case we were using several different angles (90 degrees, 80 degrees, 70 degrees and 60 degrees).
 Also, do not forget to turn on the camera georeferencing functions.